 Launched in 2004, RINF is an alternative news, citizen journalism website that focuses on producing television shows, films and publishing conspiracy theories such as “’9/11 was an inside job, yes it was’, organised by the American government and Hollywood”.
 RINF is based in Lancaster, United Kingdom, and Mick Meaney is the CEO.

-In review, RINF utilizes strong loaded words and some of their articles are poorly sourced such as “Muslim Who Attacked Couple With Axe Yesterday Has Robbed A Bank Today.”
-Although not stated on the web page for this article, the original source is Jihad Watch, which is a questionable source and considered a hate group by the SPLC.
+In review, RINF utilizes strong loaded words, and some of their articles are poorly sourced such as “Muslim Who Attacked Couple With Axe Yesterday Has Robbed A Bank Today.”
+Although not stated on the web page for this article, the original source is Jihad Watch, which is considered a hate group by the SPLC.
 In general, all stories favor the right and they use questionable sources such as the Alt-Right Breitbart and extreme right conspiracy websites such as the Gateway Pundit and Red Ice TV.
 All of these sources have a very poor track record with fact checkers.
 RINF also supports Neo-Nazi White Supremacist Andrew Anglin who is the publisher of the racist website the Daily Stormer.
-Overall, we rate RINF questionable based on extreme right wing bias, promotion of conspiracies and support for media and personalities connected to hate groups.
+Overall, we rate RINF questionable based on extreme right-wing bias, promotion of conspiracies, and support for media and personalities connected to hate groups.
 (M. Huitsing 2/20/2018)